codeHokage1/shortly/README.md

 With Shortly, you can:
 1. Shorten long urls and get a shorter equivalent
 2. Get details about a shortened URLS: the number of clicks
+3. Specify a custom pathname to use for your shortened URL

 ## Technologies Used:
 - EJS